Blog

 To fix or not to fix?

 As with any new study, it’s critical to think through your experimental goals and how they affect the overall setup and, crucially, which assay(s) will help you reach those goals.
-For single cell gene expression studies, sample type, throughput capacity, and specific analytes will all influence this decision.
+For single cell analysis of genes, sample type, throughput capacity, and specific analytes will all influence this decision.

 Species